Small Business Resources

 SCORE, Bucks County

-Stayed tuned for information on future SCORE workshops and events, or visit the SCORE Bucks County Local Workshops page.
+Stayed tuned for information on future SCORE workshops, webinars and events, or visit the SCORE Bucks County Local Chapter page.

 Bucks County SCORE provides business mentoring and training to entrepreneurs and small business owners.
 Whether you are just thinking about owning your own business or are looking to grow your existing business, SCORE, Bucks County, offers free one-on-one counseling sessions with certified business professionals, and free or low-cost training through online and in-class educational workshops.

 Certified Business Applications:

 PA Unified Certification Application for Disadvantaged Business Enterprises (DBE), Women, and Minority-Owned Businesses

 US Department of Veteran Affairs Registration for Service-Disabled Veteran Owned (SDVOB) and Veteran Owned (VOSM) Small Business

 The Pennsylvania Department of Community and Economic Development has developed The Entrepreneur's Guide: Starting and Growing a Business in Pennsylvania.
 The guide contains free services, checklists, helpful tips and procedures.
 The guide also lists addresses, websites, and telephone numbers for contacting business-related agencies.
 The guide is available as a pdf document at http://www.newpa.com/webfm_send/1439

 Beginners Guide for Starting a Business in PA

 The PA Department of Revenue has published a Beginners Guide for Starting a Business in PA.The guide is filled with information about how to fulfill your tax responsibilities and tips to help you avoid common mistakes.
 The guide is available as a pdf.